KITE Kerala: School Wiki

 School Wiki, modelled on Wikipedia, attempts to foster the culture of collaborative learning in Kerala's schools.
 This collaborative website is completely prepared in Malayalam.

-All high schools in the state include their educational contents and other details in their allotted space.
+All schools in the state include their educational contents and other details in their allotted space.
 Each school would be able to enter details such as basic elementary data, their historical references, statistics, infrastructure details, details of alumni, school websites and blogs, various clubs and forums, class magazines, supporting images and videos.
 Apart from these contents, analytical language projects such as 'Pradeshika patram' – school newsletter, 'Nadodi Vijnanakoshan' – local encyclopedia and 'Ente Nadu' - 'My Village', which are part of learning Malayalam language, would also be entrusted to all students in Std 8, 9 and 10 respectively, which, under the guidance of language teachers, would be completed and the reports and findings would enrich the knowledge base of School Wiki.
 By facilitating the students to access and modify all contents in School Wiki, the project also ensures the participation of the general public including school alumni.